AamirAli310/cordova-plugin-ionic/Plugin-Guideline.md

 -   API-End Point which will check for new version availability is: (I made single API Call which can serve all the app's of a company)
 -   http://localhost:3000/apps/check-updates

-## Step-6: Deploy your build on your server
+## Step-7: Deploy your build on your server/local-matchine (make sure the URL field in the server response must match the directory names & structure as per provided Input data (App_ID, Channel_Name, app_version_id)
 -   Need to copy www folder and place it on your server and put it in an structural directory, like in my case i've 4 apps running...
 -   For example Directory structure on server will be like:
 -   -   server-path:/apps